Ibrahim778/Vita-FTP-Installer-Unity/README.md

+# Suppourt has ended.
+This version of the app used some version of .NET Framework.
+Since then this tool has been migrated to .NET Core.
+This version will no longer be updated.
+I strongly recommend you to use the .NET Core version [here](https://github.com/Ibrahim778/VitaFTPI-Core)

 # What is it?
 This is a tool to be used with Sillica's Unity Tools and unity for quickly installing unity games for the vita over FTP.